rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/tracking-locations.md

 # Tracking Locations

-Now that the [Tracker is up and running](/tracking/how-to-guides/getting-started.md) we can start thinking about marking some [TrackableElements](/tracking/core-concepts/elements.md#trackable-elements) as [LocationContexts](/taxonomy/location-contexts/overview.md) using [Location Trackers](/tracking/api-reference/location-trackers/overview.md).
+Now that the [Tracker is up and running](/tracking/how-to-guides/getting-started.md) we can start thinking about marking some [Taggable Elements](/tracking/core-concepts/elements.md#taggable-elements) as [LocationContexts](/taxonomy/location-contexts/overview.md) using [Location Taggers](/tracking/api-reference/location-taggers/overview.md).

 ## Tracking Interactive Elements
 A good rule of thumb is to start by identifying all interactive Elements in the Application.